 What Is A Jigsaw?

-A jigsaw uses a reciprocal blade which is suitable for working in an up and down motion and mostly used for making significantly accurate curves.
+A jigsaw uses a reciprocal blade that is suitable for working in an up and down motion and mostly used for making significantly accurate curves.
 It was invented in 1946 by Mr. Albert Kaufman, a Swiss engineer when he replaced his wife’s sewing machine’s needle with a saw blade.

 Then in 1954 the company Bosch bought the patent, and since then they have made a lot more modifications on it.
 The blade teeth are designed delicately to be able to bring out a smooth curve finishing in woods and plastics.